Stacked Beef Enchiladas (AKA Mexican Lasagna)

 This post may contain affiliate links.
 Read my full disclosure policy.

-With layers of corn tortillas, spicy ground beef, roasted tomato salsa, and cheese, it’s a cross between traditional rolled enchiladas and lasagna — yet easier to make than both.
+You know when you make a dish for the first time and your whole family loves it, and you’re thrilled because you’ve found a new recipe to add to your repertoire forever?
+That’s how I felt the first time I cooked these hearty stacked beef enchiladas.
+With layers of corn tortillas, spicy ground beef, roasted tomato salsa, and cheese, it’s a cross between traditional beef enchiladas and lasagna—yet easier to make than both.
 It’s a great make-ahead dish for a potluck or big family dinner.
 And if you prepare the sauce in advance, it’s doable on a weeknight, too.

-Toss the tomatoes, onions, and garlic with the vegetable oil directly on a foil-lined baking sheet.
 Broil until softened and charred, 12 to15 minutes (if the vegetables are browning too quickly, give them a quick stir with a rubber spatula).

+Transfer the vegetables and juices to a food processor fitted with the metal blade.
 Add the salt, cumin, and cayenne pepper and pulse until just slightly chunky — then toss in the cilantro leaves.

 Pulse until the cilantro is chopped.
 Set the sauce aside.